 I used to be terrible at meditation.
 I would’ve gladly eaten boiled brussels sprouts rather than sit quietly with my thoughts for twenty minutes.
-It was a problem, because I really wanted to grow my psychic abilities.

 1. There’s no wrong way to meditate.